Take Immediate Action

 Request a Hearing

 The DoL must also serve you notice in writing your right to a hearing, specifying the steps he or she must take to obtain a hearing.
 This is typically achieved by the arresting officer giving you hearing request form and this is TIME SENSITIVE.
-YOU only have 20 DAYS to make the request and the request MUST be timely.
+YOU only have seven (7) DAYS from the date of the arrest to make the request and the request MUST be timely.
 Once again, you MUST take immediate action and seek experienced DUI counsel to guide you through the request procedure because the manner in which the hearing is requested can make the difference between no loss of your license and a suspension or revocation.

 Your License Will No Longer be Punched